axshish/resume-parser/README.md

 # Resume Parsing and Candidate Ranking for Recruiters

-This project is a fully functional **Streamlit** application that allows recruiters to:
+This project is a fully functional Resume Parsing and Ranking application that allows recruiters to:

 - Upload multiple resumes (PDF / DOCX / TXT)
 - Automatically **parse** key information from each resume: